Sclerocactus johnsonii

-Echinomastus johnsonii (syn.
-Sclerocactus johnsonii) is a species of cactus known by the common names Johnson's beehive cactus and Johnson's fishhook cactus.
-It is native to the southwestern United States from eastern California to Utah, where it can be found in desert scrub habitat.
+Sclerocactus johnsonii (synonyms including Echinomastus johnsonii) is a species of cactus known by the common names Johnson's beehive cactus and Johnson's fishhook cactus.
+It is native to the southwestern United States from eastern California to Utah and northwestern Mexico, where it can be found in desert scrub habitat.
 It produces an egg-shaped or cylindrical stem up to 25 cm tall by 10 cm wide.
 It is covered densely in straight and curving spines which may be up to 4 cm long and come in shades of yellow, gray, lavender, and pink or red, with up to 24 per areole.
 The cactus may have yellow or pink flowers; the species is sometimes divided into two varieties on the basis of flower color.
 Flowers are up to 8 cm wide.
 The scaly, fleshy fruit is up to 1.8 cm long.

+Subspecies

+As of February 2024, Plants of the World Online accepted three subspecies: